hsbt/gem-clone/README.md

 #### Fallback: Git only

-If `ghq` is not installed, the plugin will automatically use `git clone` instead.
+If neither `git goget` nor `ghq` is installed, the plugin will automatically use `git clone` instead.
 Make sure `git` is available in your PATH.

 ## Technical Details